Frequently Asked Questions

 Dates for programs are listed on the top of the program brochure page.
 If the dates are listed as TBA or there are no dates listed, then either we have not received the information from the host institution or we have not set the dates.
 Additional information about program dates, including travel dates and on-site orientations will be given to your student after acceptance.

-For information on what your student should pack, please review the Packing Tips section of the KU Study Abroad Orientation Handbook (pdf).
+For information on what students should pack, please review the Packing Tips section of the KU Study Abroad Orientation Handbook (pdf).

-How can I contact my student while they are abroad?
+How can I contact a student while they are abroad?

 There are many ways for students and their families to keep in touch.
 E-mail is frequently available through the host institution abroad or at internet cafes around town.
 Students can also keep in touch via Skype or cell phones.
 Many students choose to purchase a mobile phone while abroad, which allows for cheaper communication.
 For more information about communication abroad, please review the Communications section of the KU Study Abroad Orientation Handbook.
 The Useful Links section may also help in looking at different communication options.

-How does my student enroll for classes at KU while they are abroad?
+How do students enroll for classes at KU while they are abroad?

 While students are abroad, they will need to enroll in classes at KU through Enroll & Pay during their enrollment period.
 The process they will go through will be exactly the same as it would be if they were on campus.
-If students run into any problems with enrolling online, they should contact the KU Office of Study Abroad for assistance either by email firstname.lastname@example.org or by phone 785-864-3742.
+If students run into any problems with enrolling online, they should contact Study Abroad & Global Engagement for assistance either by email firstname.lastname@example.org or by phone 785-864-3742.

-What is AIG Global Assistance Services and why does the Office of Study Abroad require students to have it?
+What is AIG Global Assistance Services and why does Study Abroad & Global Engagement require students to have it?

 AIG Global Assistance Services is evacuation and repatriation insurance.
 It provides services that are not covered under most health insurance policies.
 More information can be found on the AIG Global Assistance Services web page.

-Can I visit my student while she/he is abroad?
+Can I visit a student during their time abroad?

 Yes, however the timing is important.
-If your student is going on a Winter Break, Spring Break or summer program, the OSA would recommend that you travel with your student before or after the program.
+If a student is going on a winter break or summer program, Study Abroad & Global Engagement would recommend that you travel with the student before or after the program.
+Spring break programs fill most of spring break and would not accommodate additional travel time.
 Due to the length of these programs, students will be busy most of the time.
-If your student is on a semester or year long program, the OSA recommends you consider when your student will be in class and if there are any breaks that would keep students from missing class.
+If a student is on a semester or year long program, Study Abroad & Global Engagement recommends you consider when the student will be in class and consider visiting during academic breaks.